- Download our Moving to Oslo Guide (PDF)

 In ICT, Oslo has a technologically advanced mobile market and internet infrastructure.
 Telenor, Telia Company, Opera Software, Microsoft and Accenture are among the most important players in this sector.

 Oslo generally places a strong focus on research and development, regardless of industry.
 The city has a small but highly educated workforce.
 Research positions are always available and are often filled by foreigners pursuing advanced degrees.

 Finding a job in Oslo

-Oslo is a small place and networking is very important in terms of finding a job or doing business.
+Oslo is a small place, and networking is important in terms of finding a job or doing business.
 Those who move in the same circles are likely to hire each other.
-This is in part because Norwegians can be suspicious of outsiders.
-Therefore, having experience in Norwegian business or having Norwegian contacts helps in finding a job.
+This could be in part because Norwegians can be suspicious of outsiders.
+So, having experience in Norwegian business or having Norwegian contacts helps in finding a job.

+A major element of culture shock for expats is the language barrier, and many foreign employees may need to take courses in Norwegian.
 While expats will find it easier to get a job if they have a basic knowledge of Norwegian, some companies use English as their primary language of business.
 In these cases, proficiency in English is sufficient.

 For expats new to Oslo or those who have lost a job, it is important to register at NAV (Norwegian Labour and Welfare Administration), the national employment agency.
 NAV can help find jobs or recommend courses to help with the search process, which will improve a jobseeker's chances of securing employment.

 Expats are likely to find a job with a company located in one of the key business areas in and around Oslo.
 The main commercial and business centres are located downtown, as well as in Skøyen, Lysaker and Fornebu, a business park with newer, larger buildings for big multinational companies.
 Skøyen and Lysaker are within city limits in the west.
 While Fornebu is a bit further out, it can also be reached by bus or train, and there are even direct buses to Oslo specifically for business commuters.